 Made to Last

-“In her last years she wrote about mending older clothes she did not want to give up and re-heming skirts and dresses to bring them up to date.
-Although, she willingly paid to have clothes made, her closet registers a surprising frugality, evidenced by many meticulously patched garments.
+“In her last years she wrote about mending older clothes she did not want to give up and re-hemming skirts and dresses to bring them up to date.
+Although she willingly paid to have clothes made, her closet registers a surprising frugality, evidenced by many meticulously patched garments.
 Her housekeepers and assistants remember that she always had a basket of clothes ready for mending.
 One of them said, “she never gave up her clothes, she kept them forever and patched the holes.